21,500-Year-Old “Writing?” Not Everyone Is Buying It!

 A group of 21,500-year-old painted “dots and lines” are at the center of an academic debate as to whether they are a form of proto writing.
 While multiple researchers claim they represent “an ancient lunar calendar and the earliest written language,” another professor says they are “likely horse parts”.

 The Lascaux cave (not Lascaux “caves”) was discovered by four young boys in 1940 in the Montignac-Lascaux in the Vézère valley in the Dordogne-Périgord department of France.
-Perhaps best known for its perplexing Paleolithic depiction of a “bird-man,” the current debate is about the nature of a series of dots and Y-shaped marks and lines which a new study suggests represents “hunter-gatherer's proto writing.”
+Perhaps best known for its perplexing Paleolithic depiction of a “bird-man,” the current debate is about the nature of a series of dots and Y-shaped marks and lines which a new study by a research paper writer suggests represents “hunter-gatherer's proto writing.”

 The meaning of these deliberate and similar markings on many ancient images of animals across Europe has had people wondering for decades.
 They are obviously meaningful, but the exact meaning has been an enigma.